 Step 3: Paint On Your Layer Mask To Hide Parts Of Your Layer

+Now, begin painting on the image to hide parts of the selected layer.
 Since the layer mask is selected, these black brush strokes are applied to the layer mask and not the layer.
-That’s why none of the black brush strokes appear in the photo.

-I’ll continue to mask out parts of the sky layer until I’m happy with the result.
+Continue to mask out parts of the layer until you’re happy with the result.

 In many cases, you’ll need to apply further adjustments to your mask.
 Take a moment to go through and touch up the mask until it perfectly suits your needs.

 If you accidentally masked out too much of your layer, switch your foreground color to white by pressing X. Now, you will reveal sections of the layer as you paint on the mask.